mcdemarco/the-new-kitchen-cookbook/bread/challah.md

 ## Variants

 For Rosh Hashana, include the optional raisins and make the loaves round.
 You can braid a round loaf by starting with four or six strands woven together and then braiding the ends a bit and tucking them under.
-There are several options in [this video](https://www.youtube.com/watch?v=R4HnpjdpUSg).
+There are several options in [this video](https://www.youtube.com/watch?v=R4HnpjdpUSg), while [this one](https://www.youtube.com/watch?v=_wZPqXPpPtA) goes into detail for a triaxial weave (star of David).

 ![woven](../images/challah_rh_woven.png)